Elder Law Attorneys in Gardner Ensure Families of Resources for Long-Term Health Care Needs

 Protecting income and converting assets in Kansas requires estate planning lawyers

 Creating trusts and converting assets are complex transactions requiring in-depth knowledge of Kansas rules on income, capital gains, personal and real property, and more.
-At Stockton & Stern LLC, our Kansas estate planning attorneys are well versed in Medicaid and estate planning to protect income and assets and help you qualify for Medicaid and ensure your family's financial future.
+At Stockton & Kandt LLC, our Kansas estate planning attorneys are well versed in Medicaid and estate planning to protect income and assets and help you qualify for Medicaid and ensure your family's financial future.
 Call us at(913) 856-2828 or contact us online.